Day-2 Operations

 Proving the guarantee

-DATABASE_URL=postgresql://… pnpm vault:dump ./dump # "vault_signing_keys": 2
+./scripts/vault-dump.sh ./dump # "vault_signing_keys": 2

-[PASS] AGLedger offline verification
+[PASS] stock-library offline verification

-records : 5
+audit_vault entries : 5

-entries : 5
+signatures verified : 5

 failures : 0